Codeko/git-utils/README.md

 # git-utils
 A set of Git scripts to help developing and deploying.

+##Configuration

+Create configure file for Git -> git config - f fileName level1.level2.levelN value
+Include configure file in local config of Git -> git config include.path filePath(if it is in the file path then filePath=../fileName)

 ## Installation
 Copy the bin folder to your home directory or the contents to any folder in PATH.
 If don't work do the following edit the .bashrc file and check it has the line: